 Since hemp is a subspecies of cannabis Sativa, it only follows that hemp-derived products, such as CBD oil, face legal scrutiny.
 If you live in the UK or Germany, you can breathe a sigh of relief: regulation-compliant CBD products are perfectly legal.
 As long as the raw material used to create your infused oil or vape fluid can be traced back to registered hemp crops, and your product contains no more than 0.2% THC (tetrahydrocannabinol), you can use it in these countries.
 Similar conditions apply throughout most of the European Union, the United States, and Canada.

 Often referred to as CBD’s chaotic cousin, THC is a psychoactive cannabinoid that can potentially produce euphoric effects if you consume it in significant quantities.
 Most experts suggest that this compound is responsible for the signature “high” that we associate with some forms of cannabis consumption.
 As a low-THC plant, hemp presents minimal risks of THC contamination, particularly after refinement.
 After extracting CBD and other cannabinoids from the plant, manufacturers often utilise other purification techniques to comply with relevant policies, constantly ensuring their products contain only trace elements of THC, if any.
+If you want to know more about the difference between THC and CBD we recommend our article CBD vs. THC.

 It’s Not Suitable For Everyone